Skip to content

 multipass launch --name enablement --disk 30G --cpus 8 --memory 32G

-multipass shell dt-dev
+multipass shell enablement

 Mounting Volumes on Multipass